-When calculating volumetric weight, you need to keep in mind that these are calculated at 6000 (cubic centimeters per kilograms).
-It means that you will find your volumetric weight by dividing the cubic centimeter volume (L x W x H) by this value.
+When calculating volumetric weight, you need to keep in mind that these are calculated at 6000 (cubic centimetres per kilograms).
+It means that you will find your volumetric weight by dividing the cubic centimetre volume (L x W x H) by this value.

 Volumetric weight = 600,000/6000 = 100 kg.

 Therefore, in this case, the chargeable weight of the package becomes 100kg.

 One more thing to remember is that all measurements are per the metric system.
 If your shipping department uses pounds and feet, you can request them to convert it to avoid misunderstandings.

 Distance between the Origin and Destination

 One of the key factors that determine air freight costs is the distance between the origin & destination airports.
 The longer distance the aircraft has to travel the more expensive the costs.
 For example Brisbane to Auckland NZ would be much cheaper than Brisbane to Los Angeles.
 Routing can also affect transit times & costs, a cheaper air freight rate could mean the cargo goes via many countries before it arrives at its final destination.

 The most important component of air freight cost calculation is the per kg rate.
 Once you have the per kg (per kilogram) & the chargeable weight you simply multiply them together to get the air freight rate.

 The airfreight rate is $5.00 per KG & the charge weight is 245 KG

 Be sure to remember this is the air freight component only (airport to airport), your freight forwarder will be able to provide you with a comprehensive quote including origin & destination charges, customs clearance & final delivery costs.